 2. Encourage multi-function communication

 Staying in touch with your remote workforce means using a range of communication channels.
 Regular phone conversations are important, as are emails and texting.
-Collaboration platforms allow remote team members to share projects at a distance, and teleconferencing software lets you gather your team together in one virtual location.
+Collaboration platforms allow remote teams to share projects at a distance, and teleconferencing software lets you gather your team together in one virtual location.
 In addition to these formal communication channels, Harvard Business Review recommends the use of technology to “create water cooler moments.”
 Impromptu conversations between colleagues are one of the most valuable aspects of in-person work, and setting up an open video link between offices is the best way to reproduce this casual team-building friendliness.

 3. Develop a strong onboarding process for remote teams

 Traditional onboarding involves setting up an employee’s workspace and showing them around, so it may seem less relevant to your remote workers.
 In fact, a carefully thought-out onboarding process is essential for building your remote team.
 The underlying purpose of onboarding isn’t merely to introduce logistical details; its real value lies in aligning new hires with company culture and helping them feel like part of the team.
 Eric Siu, CEO of San Francisco marketing company Single Grain, has set up an internal wiki using Hackpad for sharing logistical information, but he also reminds managers “Don’t skimp on face time.”
 Personal connections, especially at the beginning of employment, are vital to laying the foundation for employee loyalty.